Cobalt: Compounds

 Common oxidation states of cobalt include +2 and +3, although compounds with oxidation states ranging from −3 to +5 are also known.
 A common oxidation state for simple compounds is +2 (cobalt(II)).
 These salts form the pink-colored metal aquo complex [Co(H_{2}O)_{6}]^{2+} in water.
 Addition of chloride gives the intensely blue [CoCl_{4}]^{2−}.
 In a borax bead flame test, cobalt shows deep blue in both oxidizing and reducing flames.

 Oxygen and chalcogen compounds

 Several oxides of cobalt are known.
 Green cobalt(II) oxide (CoO) has rocksalt structure.
 It is readily oxidized with water and oxygen to brown cobalt(III) hydroxide (Co(OH)3).
 At temperatures of 600–700 °C, CoO oxidizes to the blue cobalt(II,III) oxide (Co3O4), which has a spinel structure.
 Black cobalt(III) oxide (Co2O3) is also known.
 Cobalt oxides are antiferromagnetic at low temperature: CoO (Néel temperature 291 K) and Co3O4 (Néel temperature: 40 K), which is analogous to magnetite (Fe3O4), with a mixture of +2 and +3 oxidation states.

-The principal chalcogenides of cobalt include the black cobalt(II) sulfides, CoS2, which adopts a pyrite-like structure, and cobalt(III) sulfide (Co2S3).
+The principal chalcogenides of cobalt are the black cobalt(II) sulfides, CoS2 (pyrite structure), Co2S3 (spinel structure), and CoS (nickel arsenide structure).